jackburton79/bescreencapture/README.md

 BeScreenCapture lets you record what happens on your screen and save it to a clip in any media format supported by Haiku.

 The recorded clip can be scaled to suit your needs.

+Includes an "Incognito" mode, which hides the application window and the deskbar icon, to be able to record clips without leaving any

-BeScreenCapture accepts various messages  to start/stop/pause the recording process.
+trace.
+In Incognito mode you need to use a shortcut key combination to start/stop the recording process.

-Haiku includes the "Shortcuts" preflet which you can use to define some shortcut keys to be able to send these messages to the application.
+You can do that by installing the bescreencapture_inputfilter and using the ctrl-shift-alt-r shortcut, or by defining a shortcut key combo

+using the "Shortcuts" preflet included in Haiku.

-These are the commands  to configure in the "Shortcuts" preflet for the various actions:
+These are the commands you can configure in the "Shortcuts" preflet for the various actions:

 * Start/Stop Recording: " SendMessage application/x-vnd.BeScreenCapture 'StoR' "

 * Pause/Resume Recording: " SendMessage application/x-vnd.BeScreenCapture 'PauC' "

 Note: The command constant could change between versions